Replay-Tag/Panda-3D/README.md

 Panda 3D Is A Gorilla Tag Like Game but its about panda's On SideQuest Now https://sidequestvr.com/app/8236/panda-3d
-Im Going To Update The Game From Here And SideQuest
+Im Going To Update The Game From Here And SideQuest When the game releases there will be promised support for the next year after that multiplayer will shut down and there wont be anymore update's